Tailor-made Tour 17 days from £3955 per person

 Chitwan National Park

-Explore the park by Jeep and on elephant back today.
+Explore the park by Jeep today.

 The one-horned rhinoceros is emblematic of this area, which it shares with a handful of wild (as opposed to domestic) elephants, crocodile, buffalo and bison.
 Deer such as the spotted and swamp varieties along with sambar are ubiquitous but there are also antelopes, tigers and leopards, hyenas, sloth bears and jackals.
 A handful of gangetic dolphins survive in the Karnali River and these can be sighted on boat trips.